privacyguides/.github/CODE_OF_CONDUCT.md

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers of the [PrivacyTools](PrivacyTools "wikilink") project and organization pledge to make participation in our project and our community a harassment-free experience for everyone, regardless of a distinction of any kind, such as age, body size, disability, ethnicity, sex characteristics, gender
+In the interest of fostering an open and welcoming environment, we as contributors and maintainers of the
+[Privacy Guides](https://privacyguides.org/) project and organization pledge to make participation in our project and our community a harassment-free experience for everyone, regardless of a distinction of any kind, such as age, body size, disability, ethnicity, sex characteristics, gender